ustc-sa14226190/menustub/ReadMe.txt

     menu.c is the stud of menu.h and test.c is the driver of this stub.

-    use "gcc linktable.h linktable.c menu.h menu.c test.c -o test.o" to get
+    use "make" command to get the executable file test, then use "./test" to test the driver.

-the executable file test.o, then use "./test.o" to test the driver.
+    use "make clean" to clean *.o file

     In my program, I test a function twice: with right inputs and wrong inputs.
 And for every input, it reports the expected results, the real results.